-Under modeling instruction, a student is thus supposed to develop a profile with the following characteristics:
+Under modeling instruction, a student is thus supposed to develop a profile of the following characteristics:

-- Conceptions consisting, in a given science course, of a particular scientific theory organized, in a middle-out structure, around a set of basic models in the context of which are developed all lower-level conceptions (laws, concepts, etc.). - Processes of scientific inquiry, especially including schemes of model construction and deployment and of scientific discourse, along with associated tools (modeling schemata and various other tools) and rules (including tools' semantics and syntax). - Learning styles, especially including processes of reflective thinking that help students regulate their own paradigmatic profiles in an insightful and meaningful way. - Emergent trends (habits, attitudes and views) that are characteristic of the scientific community, especially habits and attitudes commonly referred to nowadays in calls for scientific literacy, and respective views pertaining to the nature and relevance of science (math and technology).
+• Conceptions consisting, in a given course, of a particular scientific theory organized, in a middle-out structure, around a set of basic models in the context of which are developed all lower-level conceptions (laws, concepts, etc.).

+- ♦ Tools consisting of modeling schemata and various other tools (especially mathematical) for model construction and deployment. - Schemes including those associated with various modes of scientific processes, especially modeling inquiry, and those associated with reflective learning styles. - Rules associated with all the above, including semantic and syntactic rules associated with various conceptions, and rules of engagement associated with various tools and schemes of inquiry and with scientific discourse and negotiations. - ♦ Emergent skills, habits and worldviews that are characteristic of the scientific community, especially those skills and habits pertaining to model-laden theory and paradigm, and respective views pertaining to the nature and relevance of science (and technology).

-Students develop their profiles in five-phase learning cycles (exploration, model adduction, model formulation, model deployment, paradigmatic synthesis).
-Each cycle is devoted to the development of a specific model, along with its conceptual and practical requirements.
+Students develop their profiles in five-stage learning cycles (exploration, model adduction, model formulation, model deployment, paradigmatic synthesis).
+Each cycle is devoted to the development of a specific model and the corresponding rules of engagement.
 All along a cycle, individual students ascertain their ideas in light of empirical and rational evidence at their disposal.
-They often negotiate these ideas with their peers under the mediation of the instructor, and this in a way that helps them detect and resolve any incommensurability with science that might emerge in the process.
+They often negotiate these ideas with their peers under the supervision of the instructor, and this in a way that helps them detect and resolve any incommensurability with science that might emerge in the process.